 The award-winning science influencer has also delivered engaging presentations at two separate TEDx events.

 Bill Nye was THE Science Guy for much of the 1990s in the United States.
 He started his science career after receiving his BS in mechanical engineering.
 After working for Boeing and inventing essential hydraulics for the company, Bill briefly left the science community to pursue a comedy career.
 His witty humor and knowledgeable background led to the creation of his hit TV series, Bill Nye the Science Guy, on public television.
 The show won 19 Emmys throughout its airtime from 1993 to 1998.

-The science influencer continued to share his expertise with the scientific community as the author of bestselling books and a documentary about his own life.
+This top science influencer continued to share his expertise with the scientific community as the author of bestselling books and a documentary about his own life.
 Netflix rebooted the iconic science guy series in 2017 with a new name; Bill Nye Saves the World.
-Bill’s personal Instagram profile has an immense 3 million following, almost 100k Youtube subs, 6.2 million followers on Twitter, and a whopping 7 million followers on TikTok.
+Bill’s personal Instagram profile has an immense 10 million followers across all platforms.

 An environmental influencer from the United Kingdom, Sir David is a pioneer in the life sciences field.
 As a young man, after finishing his BA at university, the eager adventurist got a job at the BBC television network and filmed rare animals in the wild for a hit TV show.

 Sir David’s most impactful influence on science is bringing awareness to climate change.
 He has long warned the United Kingdom and the world about the dangers that environmental change will bring.
 His strong passion for the topic began over 20 years ago.
 Sir David’s Netflix series, Our Planet, uses this awareness as its central theme.
 Unfortunately, Sir David’s short 2-month stint on Instagram in 2020 came to an abrupt end as he deactivated his Instagram.
 He broke the record as the fastest Instagram account to gain a one million following.